-296 3 Approach
+3 Approach

-297 The NCCoE invited technology providers to participate in demonstrating a proposed approach for 298 implementing trusted resource pools leveraging commercial off-the-shelf technology and cloud services 299 to aggregate trusted systems and segregate them from untrusted resources.
-This would result in the 300 separation of higher-value, more-sensitive workloads from commodity application and data workloads 301 in an infrastructure as a service (laaS) deployment model.
-In this project, the example implementation 302 involves securely migrating-"lifting and shifting"-a multi-tier application from an organization-303 controlled private cloud to a hybrid/public cloud over the internet.
-The implementation automatically, 304 and with assurance, restricts cloud workloads to servers meeting selected characteristics.
-It also 305 provides the ability to determine the security posture of a cloud workload at any time through continuous monitoring, no matter the cloud or the cloud server.
-306
+The NCCoE invited technology providers to participate in demonstrating a proposed approach for implementing trusted resource pools leveraging commercial off-the-shelf technology and cloud services to aggregate trusted systems and segregate them from untrusted resources.
+This would result in the separation of higher-value, more-sensitive workloads from commodity application and data workloads in an infrastructure as a service (IaaS) deployment model.
+In this project, the example implementation involves securely migrating-"lifting and shifting"-a multi-tier application from an organization-controlled private cloud to a hybrid/public cloud over the internet.
+The implementation automatically, and with assurance, restricts cloud workloads to servers meeting selected characteristics.
+It also provides the ability to determine the security posture of a cloud workload at any time through continuous monitoring, no matter the cloud or the cloud server.

-The NCCoE prepared a Federal Register notice [2] seeking technology providers to provide products and/or expertise to compose prototypes that include commodity servers with hardware cryptographic

-309 modules; commodity network switches; hypervisors; operating systems (OSs); application containers;

-310 attestation servers; orchestration and management servers; database servers; directory servers;

-311 software-defined networks; data encryption and key management servers; and cloud services.

-- 312 Cooperative Research and Development Agreements (CRADAs) were established with qualified - 313 respondents, and "build teams" were assembled.
+The NCCoE prepared a Federal Register notice [2] seeking technology providers to provide products and/or expertise to compose prototypes that include commodity servers with hardware cryptographic modules; commodity network switches; hypervisors; operating systems (OSs); application containers; attestation servers; orchestration and management servers; database servers; directory servers; software-defined networks; data encryption and key management servers; and cloud services.
+Cooperative Research and Development Agreements (CRADAs) were established with qualified respondents, and "build teams" were assembled.

-314 The following actions have been, or will be, were performed by the build teams:
+The following actions were performed by the build teams:

-- fleshing out the initial architecture and composing the collaborators' components into demonstration prototypes - documenting the architecture and design implementation, including the steps taken to install and configure each component of the demonstration environment - conducting security and functional testing of the demonstration environment, and then conducting and documenting the results of a risk assessment and a security characteristics analysis - 322 working with industry collaborators to suggest future considerations
+- fleshing out the initial architecture and composing the collaborators' components into demonstration prototypes - documenting the architecture and design implementation, including the steps taken to install and configure each component of the demonstration environment - conducting security and functional testing of the demonstration environment, and then conducting and documenting the results of a risk assessment and a security characteristics analysis - working with industry collaborators to suggest future considerations

-323 3.1 Audience
+3.1 Audience

-324 This guide is intended for cloud computing practitioners, system integrators, IT managers, security

-325 managers, IT architects, and others interested in practical, effective implementations of trusted cloud 326 technologies that can reduce risk and satisfy existing system security requirements.
+This guide is intended for cloud computing practitioners, system integrators, IT managers, security managers, IT architects, and others interested in practical, effective implementations of trusted cloud technologies that can reduce risk and satisfy existing system security requirements.

-327 3.2 Scope
+3.2 Scope